gray rectangle with angle

 Here are a few reasons why you might want to consider recourse factoring:

-• No collections work unless your broker or shipper doesn’t pay
+• Less administrative work.
+You still avoid most collections unless the broker or shipper doesn’t pay.

 The disadvantages of recourse factoring